Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 *Level 4 Feat*

 **Prerequisites:** None
-**Repeatable:** No

-- **Two and One**

 You increase one Ability Score of your choice by 2, or you can increase two Ability Scores of your choice by 1.
 You can't increase an Ability Score above 20 using this feat.
-When you reach 18th character level, that maximum increases to 22.
+However, if you’re at least level 19, that maximum increases to 22.

+**Repeatable.** You can take this feat more than once.

 ### Arcane Charger

 *Level 4 Feat*

 **Prerequisites:** The ability to cast a spell
-**Repeatable:** No

 You've learned how the how to weave magic and mobility